 There are always alternatives to commonly used everyday household plastics.
-So, when I started on this journey of plastic free everyday essentials for a minimal waste. plastic free lifestyle, a friend made a very pertinent observation – who wouldn’t want to switch if there’s a viable alternative – something that is easily available and not too expensive either!
+So, when I started off on my journey of plastic free everyday essentials for a minimal waste, plastic free lifestyle – a friend made a very pertinent observation.
+She said, who wouldn’t want to switch to a plastic free lifestyle if there’s a viable alternative that is easily available and not too expensive either?

 - Let’s start the day with the basics – you need to brush.
-I love bamboo toothbrushes and the metal tongue cleaner from www.brownliving.com.
+I love the bamboo toothbrushes and the metal tongue cleaner from www.brownliving.com.
 They have bamboo tongue cleaners too.
-Also, I love their toothpowder.
-But my favourite is the dental tablets from www.sustainkart.in – highly recommended are the mint ones – 100 tablets in a bottle.
+Also, I love their tooth powder.
+But, my favourite are the dental tablets from www.sustainkart.in – the mint ones are highly recommended – you get 100 tablets in a bottle.
 There are good options with https://barenecessities.in/ – ‘Dent tabs’ available on Amazon are also good, though more expensive.

 - Now, let’s come to your tea.
-The best bet is, of course, not to use tea bags and go for tea leaves, which can be composted later.
-But if you must, go in for tea bags which are plastic-free (I had a bad experience here), a lot of sites promising plastic-free bags are heavy on aluminum foil and there’s still some plastic used.
+The best bet is not to use tea bags and go for tea leaves, so they can be composted later.
+But if you must, then go for tea bags that are plastic free.
+I had a bad experience here as a lot of sites promising plastic free bags were heavy on aluminums foil and some plastic was still used.
 I came across tea dips by www.woolahtea.com

-- Ok, let’s come to make-up.
-This is still quite a quest though I’ve found refuge in homemade kajal, which is also supplied commercially by a lot of women with small-scale businesses.
+- Ok, let’s come to the make-up.
+This is still quite a quest, though I’ve found refuge in homemade kajal, which is also supplied commercially by a lot of women with small-scale businesses.
 My pick is from Saritha Thalinki, who is based in Bangalore

-- Lipsticks – finally got two people who made lovely shades and package them in glass bottles.
-Bhumika Vithalani and Manoshi Bose ( I can share their nos.).
-These might not have the sheen of the prominent brands but the herbal ingredients and pure oils are great for your lips – and our Earth!!
+- For lipsticks, I finally got two people who make lovely shades and package them in glass bottles.
+Bhumika Vithalani and Manoshi Bose (I can share their no.s).
+These might not have the sheen of the prominent brands but the herbal ingredients and pure oils are great for your lips, and our Earth.

-- I got a reusable make-up wipe from www.earthrythm.com – another great site for minimal waste products
+- I got reusable make-up wipes from www.earthrythm.com – another great site for minimal waste products.

 - There are superb skincare oils and products at all the above sites as also – www.snaana.com